Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 Minor Requirements

 A minor in Archaeology consists of five courses, including ARCH 110, ARCH/REL 226, ARCH 231, and two additional 4-credit courses in Archaeology.
-An ANTH course or BIO 215 may be substituted for one of these with approval of the program coordinator.
+An ANTH course or ENV 215 may be substituted for one of these with approval of the program coordinator.

 110